jkclee123/combine24/README.md

 ## How to Play

-1. You are given four numbers.
-Use each number exactly once.
+1. **Get your numbers**: You are given four random numbers between 1-13.
-2. Combine them using +, −, ×, ÷, and parentheses to make 24.
+2. **Build your expression**: Use each number exactly once, combining them with +, −, ×, ÷, and parentheses to make exactly 24.
-3. Use the on-screen keyboard to build your expression and press Submit.
+3. **Use the keyboard**: Enter your mathematical expression using the on-screen formula keyboard.
-4. Open a hint for each solution slot; tap a hint to copy it into the input.
+4. **Get hints**: When stuck, tap the hint cards to reveal partial solutions.
+Tap any hint to copy it directly into your input field.
+5. **Submit & verify**: Press Submit to check your answer.
+The app will validate and show if you're correct.

 ## Local Development

 Prerequisites:

-- Flutter SDK with Dart 2.x (the project enforces `environment: ">=2.16.1 <3.0.0"`)
+- Flutter SDK with Dart 3.x (the project enforces `environment: ">=3.0.0 <4.0.0"`)
-  - If your global Flutter uses Dart 3.x, consider using FVM or installing a Flutter SDK that ships with Dart 2.x (e.g., Flutter 3.7.x).
+- Recommended: Flutter 3.10.x or later

 Install and run (web):